 Learn how to determine constitutional risk factors and possible pathological changes incorporating an in depth explanation of pigmentation.

 This unit adds a whole new layer to what has been covered in previous modules.
 This is the advanced training on pigmentation.
 Based on the work of European masters, Joseph Angerer, Josef Deck and Toni Miller's clinical observation since 1981.
+283 images.

 Preparation reading The Integrated Iridology Textbook Chapters 15, 16 and 23.